python-attrs/attrs/docs/backward-compatibility.rst

 ``attrs`` has a very strong backward compatibility policy that is inspired by the policy of the `Twisted framework <https://twistedmatrix.com/trac/wiki/CompatibilityPolicy>`_.

 Put simply, you shouldn't ever be afraid to upgrade ``attrs`` if you're only using its public APIs.
-If there will ever be a need to break compatibility, it will be announced in the :doc:`changelog` and raise a ``DeprecationWarning`` for a year (if possible) before it's finally really broken.
+If there will ever be a need to break compatibility, it will be announced in the `changelog` and raise a ``DeprecationWarning`` for a year (if possible) before it's finally really broken.

 .. _exemption: